The Undertaker: Rebirthed Deadman (1994–1996)

-Paul Bearer betrayed The Undertaker by hitting him with the urn that he is seen carrying.
+Paul Bearer betrayed the Undertaker by hitting him with the urn that he is seen carrying.
+The attack left a noticeable dent and it is now a WWE artifact.

-Following the death angle at the Royal Rumble during The Undertaker's absence, the WWF promoted reported sightings of him through video clips of random people claiming to have seen him.
+Following the death angle at the Royal Rumble during the Undertaker's absence, the WWF promoted reported sightings of him through video clips of random people claiming to have seen him.
 After WrestleMania X, Ted DiBiase introduced an Undertaker back to the WWF.
 This Undertaker, however, played by Brian Lee (one of Calaway's real-life best friends) was an impostor Undertaker (dubbed "The Underfaker" by fans) rejuvenated by Dibiase's money rather than Bearer's urn.
 His actions led to the return of the real Undertaker at SummerSlam, defeating the impostor and appearing as a reincarnation of his Deadman gimmick, one of a more shadowy, mysterious and secret presence.
-Represented now by cool colors, The Undertaker replaced details of his wrestling gear that were previously colored gray with purple, and effected scenes with blue/purple semidarkness.
-Many details that would become associated with The Undertaker for the remainder of his career were produced during this rebirth incarnation, such as the addition of sleeve tattoos and Godlike supernatural elements (thunder, lightning and windy weather-like effects used to indicate The Undertaker's presence and wrath).
+Represented now by cool colors, the Undertaker replaced details of his wrestling gear that were previously colored gray with purple, and effected scenes with blue/purple semidarkness.
+Many details that would become associated with the Undertaker for the remainder of his career were produced during this rebirth incarnation, such as the addition of sleeve tattoos and Godlike supernatural elements (thunder, lightning and windy weather-like effects used to indicate the Undertaker's presence and wrath).

-Seeking retribution, The Undertaker revisited his feud with Yokozuna and eventually faced him in a casket rematch at Survivor Series.
-Chuck Norris (portraying his Walker, Texas Ranger persona) was involved in the match as special guest enforcer, preventing interference from wrestlers that Yokozuna, Jim Cornette and Mr. Fuji had again enlisted for help.
-Unable to rely on much as far as interference this time around (only Irwin R. Schyster able to get in a brief ambush) due to Norris averting the attempts of several heel wrestlers, Yokozuna was defeated by The Undertaker and sealed in the casket.
 Throughout most of 1995, Undertaker feuded with members of Ted DiBiase's Million Dollar Corporation.
-The chain of wrestlers DiBiase enlisted to do away with The Undertaker started with Irwin R. Schyster at the Royal Rumble for which The Undertaker was victorious, but assaulted by another member of the Million Dollar Team, King Kong Bundy.
+The chain of wrestlers DiBiase enlisted to do away with the Undertaker started with Irwin R. Schyster at the Royal Rumble for which the Undertaker was victorious, but assaulted by another member of the Million Dollar Team, King Kong Bundy.
 While being assaulted, Bearer was deprived of his urn by the Corporation.